The Symptoms, Causes, and Treatment of Polycystic Ovary Syndrome (PCOS)

 What causes Polycystic Ovary Syndrome (PCOS)?

-Polycystic ovary syndrome (PCOS) is a relatively common health condition in women of reproductive age.
+Polycystic ovary syndrome is a relatively common health condition in women of reproductive age.
 PCOS is thought to have two driving factors: excess production of testosterone and insulin resistance.
 It is the cause of an estimated 80 percent of infertility cases due to anovulation, which is the lack of releasing a mature egg at each menstrual cycle (ovulation).

 PCOS is characterized by increased levels of the androgen testosterone (often thought of as a male sex hormone) and insulin resistance in women.
 Women naturally produce androgens such as testosterone.
-But in addition to infertility mentioned above, elevated levels can lead to menstrual abnormalities and other common symptoms of PCOS such as acne, unwanted hair or even hair loss.
+But in addition to infertility mentioned above, elevated levels can lead to menstrual abnormalities and other common symptoms such as acne, unwanted hair or even hair loss.

 Insulin is a hormone that allows the body to absorb glucose (blood sugar).
 Insulin resistance, another contributing factor to PCOS, occurs when the body does not respond to insulin.
 This can lead to elevated blood glucose levels, cause the body to produce excess insulin, and result in the overproduction of testosterone.